-Jean-Michel Beurdeley and Eric Bunnag Booth, Indonesia
+Jean-Michel Beurdeley and Eric Bunnag Booth, Thailand

 Why them?
 The father-and-son team are the brains behind the MAIIAM Contemporary Art Museum in Chiang Mai, where they showcase art from their collection of more than 200 works.

-Petch Osathanugrah, Indonesia
+Petch Osathanugrah, Thailand

 Why him?
 Hailed by the Wall Street Journal as an “arbiter of taste in Thailand,” Petch has one of the largest collections of Thai contemporary paintings in the world.
 He’s currently building a private museum, O Museum, in Bangkok.

-Disaphol Chansiri, Indonesia
+Disaphol Chansiri, Thailand